erupt321/ruptchat/README.md

 *Window is draggable as well as clickable.

 *All tabs are clickable, all text windows are mouse wheel scrollable.
+Holding down ALT and clicking a tab will open a second window for that tab's chat.

 *Clicking the [ - ] in the upper right corner will minimize the text box and leave just the tab menu.

 *New tells recieved while in a none "All"/"Tell" tab will provide a Notification.